 In Q2/2018, we achieved a GHG reduction of -27%.

-Since 2007, our target has been to reduce our fossil CO2 emissions per saleable tonne of pulp, paper, and board by 35% from 2006 levels by the end of 2025, covering both direct and indirect emissions.
-In Q4/2017, we reached a 37% reduction compared with 2006.
+Since 2007, our target has been to reduce our fossil carbon dioxide (CO2) emissions per saleable tonne of pulp, paper, and board by 35% from 2006 levels by the end of 2025, covering both direct and indirect emissions.
+In 2017, our fossil CO2 emissions per saleable tonne of board, pulp, and paper were 40% lower than the 2006 benchmark level (40% lower in 2016).
 The group's CO2 intensity will in the future be adversely affected by the use of coal for energy production at our Beihai Mill in China.
 Although coal is currently the only feasible energy source for an industrial project in Beihai, we are working to define a long-term strategy to migrate away from coal.

 Carbon neutral CO2 emissions are fossil-free emissions generated during the combustion of biomass-based fuels coming from sustainably managed forests*.
 Stora Enso's operations primarily utilise renewable biomass-based fuels, so the share of carbon neutral CO2 emissions in our total CO2 emissions is high (80% in 2017).